ValeriaGart/philosophers/README.md

 # philosophers

   This project teaches the basics of threading a process.
-Fun time operating the threads and discovering mutexes🔒
+Fun times operating the threads and discovering mutexes 🔒

 ## The problem